jeremytammik/tbc/a/2047_aps_accel_vacat.md

 - how would you suggest chunking this markdown-formatted blog post, splitting it up into separate documents delineated by the `####` `h4` section headers?
 - that sounds good. how would you handle the same task automatically for 2046 blog posts?
 - could you suggest how to code this in Python, please?
-- actually, please improve the script as follows: split the input MD files into chunks using all headers as separators, and store the output in JSON files. each JSON should contain the following fields: original filename, header text, local header href, and chunk text.
+- actually, please improve the script as follows: split the input MD files into chunks using all headers as separators, and store the output in JSON files. each JSON should contain the following fields: original filename, header text, local header `href`, and chunk text.
 - the script you provided misses many of the section headers, because they have a href html tag directly joined to the markup header hash characters, like this: `####<a name="2"></a> Personalised Material Asset Properties`

 The script generated 696 json files, one for each blog posts from number 1351 to today's number 2046